First Dude (horse): Four-year-old season

 After a fourth-place finish in his seasonal debut, owner Don Dizney decided to give First Dude "a change of scenery" and moved him to Southern California-based trainer Bob Baffert.
 First Dude made his first start for Baffert in the Santa Anita Handicap, but finished sixth behind stablemate Game On Dude after battling for the lead.

 Baffert then decided to school First Dude and told jockey Martin Garcia to keep First Dude off the pace and let him make his own moves.
 He was entered in a $58,000 allowance race on April 9 at Santa Anita Park, and won by more than two lengths.

-He then won his second straight race in the Grade 3, $350,000 Alysheba Stakes at one and one sixteenth miles on the dirt at Churchill Downs by a nose on the May 6, 2011, on the Kentucky Oaks undercard.
+First Dude then won his second straight race in the Grade 3, $350,000 Alysheba Stakes at one and one sixteenth miles on the dirt at Churchill Downs by a nose on the May 6, 2011, on the Kentucky Oaks undercard.
 The field for the Alysheba was exceptionally deep, including grade 1 winners Giant Oak and Awesome Gem, multiple grade II winner Mission Impazible (the 5-2 morning line favorite), and grade II winners Caracortado and Regal Ransom.

 On July 9, 2011, First Dude won his first Grade 1 race in the Hollywood Gold Cup at Hollywood Park.
 He was taken off the pace by jockey Martin Garcia and, with a quarter mile left to run, charged from fifth place to a nose victory over stablemate Game On Dude and odds-on favorite Twirling Candy.

+Death

+First Dude died on September 23, 2026, at the age of 19.